buraksekili/buraksekili.github.io/content/articles/rust-serde.md

         visitor.visit_str::<Self::Error>(&self.input)
     }

+    // Rest of the deserialize_* methods ...
+    //
-    // rest of the deserialize_* methods. as Serializer, i do not list them all here as there is a deserialize_*
+    // As Serializer, i do not list them all here as there is a deserialize_*
     // method for almost all type.
+    //
     // For more detail about it, please refer to the:
     //      https://docs.rs/serde/1.0.208/serde/trait.Deserializer.html#
 }